essewell/rennaissance-coffee-website-project/README.md

 # Renaissance Coffee Website

-The official website for Renaissance Coffee, a family-owned coffee shop at SFU Burnaby since 1996.
+A project website for Renaissance Coffee, a family-owned coffee shop at SFU Burnaby since 1996.

 ## Tech Stack